microconfig/microconfig/README.md

     java.opts.mem=-Xms1024M -Xmx2048M # partial duplication
 ```

-As you can see we already have some small duplication (all services have '19.4.2' version, two of them have the same java.ops params).
+As you can see we already have some small duplication (all services have '19.4.2' version, and two of them have the same java.ops params).
 Configuration duplication is as bad as code duplication.
-We will see further how to do it better.
+We will see later how to do this in a better way.

-Let's see how application properties can look like.
-In comments we note what can be improved.
+Let's see what application properties look like.
+In the comments we note what can be improved.

 **orders/application.yaml**
 ```yaml